 Inventory must be valued by a cost-valuation method or, where market-selling value is lower than cost, may be valued at market-selling value.
 If the inventory is shares, it must be valued at cost.
 Cost is determined under New Zealand Generally Accepted Accounting Practice (NZ GAAP).
 Acceptable cost flow methods are first in first out (FIFO) or weighted-average cost.
 Some valuation concessions are available to small taxpayers.

-New Zealand does not have a separate capital gains tax.
-However, the income tax legislation specifically includes various forms of gain that would otherwise be considered a capital gain within the definition of ‘income’.
+New Zealand does not have a comprehensive capital gains tax.
+However, income tax legislation specifically includes various forms of gain that would otherwise be considered a capital gain within the definition of ‘income’.
 Taxable income includes gains on the sale of real estate in certain circumstances and on personal property where the taxpayer acquired the property for resale or deals in such property or where a profit-making purpose or scheme can be deemed or imputed.

-Inter-corporate dividends paid between New Zealand resident companies are exempt where there is 100% common ownership.
+Inter-company dividends paid between New Zealand resident companies are exempt where there is 100% common ownership.

 Dividends from a foreign company

 New Zealand’s controlled foreign company (CFC) and foreign investment fund (FIF) regimes apply to tax equity investments in foreign companies.
 See Income determination in the Individual tax summary for a summary of these rules.